devloic/flutter-wonderous-app/README.md

 # I applied some changes to the Wonderous app so it runs and builds on the web platform
+and inside browser extensions